-13.1.4.
+13.1.6.
 Collaboration with the State Tourism Departments

-The Ministry of Tourism will effectively engage and collaborate with the State Governments for a shared vision of representing India in overseas markets.
+The Ministry of Tourism will effectively engage and collaborate with the State Governments for a shared vision of representing India in overseas markets including participation at various travel marts.
 The Ministry of Tourism and States will share the digital market and promotional assets and a mechanism will be involved to ensure a seamless exchange rather than duplicating the efforts.
-The successful models of other large federal countries will be followed.
 The Ministry will develop a content hub and automated content management system.